 A recent study followed eleven Adélie Penguins for fourteen hours.
 Each of the penguins had a camera attached so the scientists could observe their behavior.

-In more than fourteen hours of filming, not once did a bird fail to capture its prey!
+In more than fourteen hours of filming, not once did a penguin fail to capture its prey!

-No wonder they spend 75% of their life in the water!
+No wonder they spend 75% of their lives in the water!